 Key Rules for Both Permanent Leagues:

-- Independent Economies: Standard and Hardcore have completely separate trade pools.
-Items cannot cross between the two modes under any circumstances.
+- Independent Economies: Standard and Hardcore have separate item trading—items can’t move between modes.

-- Migration Rules: When a challenge league ends, characters from the standard version of that league migrate to Standard.
-Characters from the hardcore version migrate to Hardcore.
-If a hardcore character died during the league, it already migrated to Standard at the moment of death.
+- Migration Rules: When a challenge league ends, Standard characters move to Standard, and Hardcore characters move to Hardcore.
+If a Hardcore character dies during the league, it transfers to Standard.

-- No Season Deadline: There is no pressure to hit any milestone before a reset.
-You can log in after six months away and continue exactly where you left off.
+- No Season Deadline: No rush to complete goals before league end.
+You can pause play for months and return exactly where you left off.

 Upcoming PoE2 Leagues — 2026 Roadmap

-Grinding Gear Games has outlined a rough development roadmap for Path of Exile 2 through the rest of 2026, with the full 1.0 launch marking the end of Early Access.
+Grinding Gear Games shared a rough plan for Path of Exile 2 through 2026, with the full launch marking the end of Early Access.

-What’s Coming: New leagues will continue on a 3–4 month cycle.
-Each is expected to follow the established pattern of a new mechanic, at least one new class or Ascendancy, a major balance pass, and ongoing Atlas endgame expansion.
-The 1.0 release will bring the complete class roster, the full campaign as originally designed, and the removal of Early Access disclaimers across all platforms.
+What’s Coming: New leagues will continue every 3–4 months, each adding a new mechanic, at least one new class or Ascendancy, a major balance pass, and more Atlas endgame content.
+The 1.0 release will bring the complete class roster, full original campaign, and remove Early Access disclaimers.

-- Patch 0.5.0 — Q2 2026: The next challenge league is expected in late spring or early summer 2026.
-Based on community speculation and teaser content shown at ExileCon 2025, this patch is likely to introduce the Necromancer class or a reworked version of the Witch.
-The endgame is expected to receive a new mapping system layer to complement the existing Atlas.
+- Patch 0.5.0 — Q2 2026: The next challenge league should launch late spring or early summer 2026.
+Community guesses and teasers suggest it may include the Necromancer or a revamped Witch.
+The endgame may get a new mapping system layer alongside the Atlas.

-- Patch 0.6.0 — Q3 2026: The second 2026 league is expected in late summer.
-No specifics have been confirmed.
-This patch is anticipated to be the final major content drop before the 1.0 launch push.
+- Patch 0.6.0 — Q3 2026: The second league of 2026 will likely come late summer.
+Details are unconfirmed.
+It’s expected to be the last major content update before 1.0 launch.

-- Patch 1.0.0 — Late 2026: The full launch out of Early Access.
-GGG has confirmed this will include the remaining unannounced classes, the complete final act of the campaign, full controller and console support, and a revised trade system.
-The 1.0 launch will be accompanied by a new league and is expected to be the biggest single content drop in the game’s history.
+- Patch 1.0.0 — Late 2026: Full launch out of Early Access with remaining classes, final campaign act, full console support, and a revised trade system.
+A new league will launch alongside, marking the biggest content drop ever.

-If you are waiting for PoE2 to leave Early Access before committing, patch 0.5.0 in Q2 2026 is a reasonable entry point.
-The game is already in excellent shape, and the balance at that stage will be significantly more polished than the launch window.
-The 1.0 release itself will be the definitive moment for new players who want the full experience from day one.
+If you’re waiting for PoE2 to leave Early Access, patch 0.5.0 in Q2 2026 is a great entry point.
+The game is well polished by then and balance will be refined.
+The 1.0 launch is best for new players seeking the full experience from day one.

 Last updated: March 2026